f1db/f1db/README.md

 - JSON
 - JSON splitted (multiple data files)
 - Smile (binary variant of the JSON format)
-- SQL (vanilla SQL statements to populate a custom database)
+- SQL (MySQL, PostgreSQL or SQLite .sql dump files to create and populate a custom database)
-- SQLite
+- SQLite database

 ## Notable Changes in `v2024.0.0.beta2`